dadonnygvd/Whoosh/README.md

 ### Roadmap
 1) First we will implement cruising through the ghetto.
 Just some core gameplay stuff:
 - Adding visuals to the car
-- Adding a ghetto that you can cruise through
+- Design a map that you drive through
+- Visuals for road
+- Visuals for top of buildings (that you crash in to)
 - Adding collision points in the ghetto, so that you can actually crash
 - Adding crash mechanics (something like 3 hits and you're kaboom!)
 - some minor improvements on the driving mechanics